Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 1 kg
 - **Price**: 1 gp
-- **Properties**: As a Utilize action, you can spread Caltrops from their bag to cover a 1 *(1.5m)* square area within range 1 *(1.5)* of yourself.
+- **Properties**: As a Utilize Action, you can spread Caltrops from their bag to cover a 1 *(1.5m)* square area within range 1 *(1.5)* of yourself.
 A creature that enters this area for the first time on a turn must succeed on a DC 15 Dexterity saving throw or take 1 Piercing damage and have its Speed reduced to 0 until the start of its next turn.
 It takes 10 minutes to recover the Caltrops.
 *(Source: PHB'24, page224)*

 ### Camel